matkt/pantheon/docs/Reference/Pantheon-API-Methods.md

 `toBlockNumber` - Integer representing a block number or one of the string tags `latest` or `pending`, as described in [Block Parameter](../Pantheon-API/Using-JSON-RPC-API.md#block-parameter). (optional and default to `latest`)

 If no parameters are specified, only the last 100 blocks will be processed.
+If there are less than 100 blocks available in the network the method will process all the blocks present.

+If only the first parameter `fromBlockNumber` is specified the method will process all blocks from `fromBlockNumber` to the `latest` available.

 **Returns**